philips-software/docker-bats/README.md

 > Why do we have our own docker image definitions?

-We often need bats to test or scripts.
+We often need bats to test our scripts.
 There is no official docker image, so let's make a version for our build pipelines.

 ## Issues